-Both times we went to Tokyo with kids, we stayed at the Park Hyatt Tokyo.
-Originally I chose the hotel because of Lost in Translation, which was filmed at the hotel and is one of my favorite movies.
+Both times we traveled to Tokyo with kids, we stayed at the Park Hyatt Tokyo.
+I originally chose the hotel because of Lost in Translation, which was filmed at the hotel and is one of my favorite movies.
 And the movie was constantly in my head the first visit.
 But I barely thought about it during our second trip to Tokyo.
 Instead, we simply appreciated the hotel for what it is: one of the best hotels in the world.
 The service is perfect.
 The views are stunning.
 The 47th floor pool is magical.
 Breakfasts are excellent.
 It’s one of our favorite hotels anywhere.

 Hotel Location / Getting Around Tokyo with Kids